Azure/azure-sdk-for-js/sdk/core/core-amqp/README.md

 ## Examples

-The examples below expect a connection string to a Azure Service Bus or Azure Event Hubs instance.
-The entity path refers to an Event Hub name in case of Azure Event Hubs and a queue or a topic name in case of Azure Service Bus.

-## Claims Based Authorization

 [Claims Based Authorization](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-protocol-guide#claims-based-authorization)
 need to be done for every AMQP link that your application creates.
 The claims also has to be renewed periodically.
 For more details on CBS, please see the [CBS Specification](https://www.oasis-open.org/committees/download.php/62097/amqp-cbs-v1.0-wd05.doc).